ciderpunx/rsstwit/README.md

 Then do:

-    stack build
+    stack install

-And the executable will be in:

-    ./.stack-work/install/x86_64-linux/lts-7.4/8.0.1/bin/rsstwit

-You may want to move it somewhere more convenient.
+And the executable will be in your stack path (eg. /home/you/.local/bin/).
+If you have your PATH set up to include this directory then you can now type "rsstwit" to start the program.

 Running
 -------

 You can use rsstwit from the commandline to add, remove and list feeds.
 In addition it has a cron mode, so it can be run as a cronjob and take care of posting your tweets at regular intervals.

-In the following I assume you have moved the rsstwit binary to /usr/local/bin or somewhere on your path.

 ### Initialize your database